-This fall Yvette Amerman also assisted the campus in the successful award of shrubs through Project CommiTree with the Forest ReLeaf of Missouri program.
-We hope to work with this program in the future for trees as well.
+Working side by side with our local MDC Department and Resource Forester, Yvette Amerman, the campus was successful in getting some more trees and shrubs through Project CommiTree with the Forest ReLeaf of Missouri program.
+We hope to work with this program in the future for trees to replace our ash removals.